docker/docs/docker-hub/publish/publisher_faq.md

 ### Regarding source repo tags: it says not to use “latest”.
 However, if we want users to be able to download the images without specifying a tag, then presumably an image tagged “latest” is required.
 So how do we go about that?

-You can not submit "latest" tags via the certification/hub publish workflow.
+You can not submit "latest" tags through the certification/hub publish workflow.
 The reason we do this is so that users are aware of the exact version they download.
 To make the user experience easy we have a copy widget that users can use to copy the pull command and paste in their command line.
 Here is a